LibCrowds/data/README.md

 ### Download annotations

-Download all *In the Spotlight* annotations and load them into a pandas dataframe.
+Download all annotations for a collection and load them into a pandas dataframe.
 If run as a standalone script, using the command below, the annotations will be output to a CSV file.

 ```
-python bin/get_annotations.py
+python scripts/get_annotations.py
 ```

 The CSV file will be saved to `data/annotations.csv`.